 So, I sat down, and typed up an email with a subject line of "Happy Fathers Day".
 I did not know your hands could tremble that much.
 I was terrified, and elated all at the same time.
 I typed a brief note telling him that we were a child/parent match, and I hit send, before I lost the courage to do it.
 I shut down my computer, and went to bed; I couldn’t bear looking at the computer just waiting for a response.
 I actually slept very well that night when I thought I may never sleep again with all those emotions.

 We wasted no time in making arrangements to meet each other, and about six weeks later, I visited them at their home in California.
-Not too long after that, they visited our home in Idaho, and they were able to meet his grand-children, his great-granddaughter, and the rest of us.
+Not too long after that, they visited our home in Idaho, and they were able to meet their grand-children, their great-granddaughter, and the rest of us.
 We speak several times a week, often for hours at a time, and we already have a date for our next visit in a couple of months.
 If I included all the details of the story, well, it would just go on forever.
 In short it truly is amazing, we are very blessed, and it could not be more beautiful.

 Dad, and I are so much alike it is funny, and we have so many physical similarities that I am convinced that both nature and nurture affect us equally.
 It really is very empowering to know exactly who you are, and where you came from.
 I don’t know what the odds are of things turning out the way they have, but I do know that it has changed all of our lives profoundly.